lphexter/predicting_fmri_response_dissimilarity_to_natural_scenes/README.md

 ### Configuration files: important explanations
 1. [DEPRECATED] **dep_config.py** --> user configurations for the first/deprecated model
-2. **clip_config.py** --> user configurations for the second and third models.
+2. **clip_config.py** --> user configurations for the second, third and fourth models.
 In this file, several configurations can be updated: for user/experimental parameters (e.g., subject, data directory, ROIs, ROI classes, desired image number), for the CLIP model (pretrained model to use, path to file), and for the RDM/training parameters, some of which are shared across the second and third models (dissimilarity metric, number of epochs, learning rate, batch size, test size, and number of folds in k-fold cross-validation).
 Others which are unique to either model:
     1. **Second Model (Simple MLP)**: RDM/training parameters which are unique to this model are the accuracy metric, activation function, number of hidden layers, and whether to use K fold cross validation.
 Additionally, "SWEEP" to True means the code will loop over the layers in "LAYERS_LIST" after running with the parameterized layer number, HIDDEN_LAYERS.
     2. **Third / Fourth Models** (SVM, Constrastive Siamese Network - most updated `main.py` file):
          1. Distribution type is introduced as a data preprocessing parameter (all = no filtering of images, balanced = balanced distribution of extreme and mid-range values according to the dissimilarity metric, extremes = distribution of only extreme values according to the dissimilarity metric, colors = filtering images based on dominant color either Red, Blue, or Green).
 With the color option, we also introduced some more parameters: target height and width for resizing images, the color pair comparison of interest (two of Red, Blue, and Green), and an optional string containing a list of color mask files (if color masks are preloaded and saved, making it much more efficient than continually re-running image processing each trial).